Wellbeing

 Specialist wellbeing programs taught in the Junior School focus on social and emotional learning, safety, building relationships and learning protective strategies.

-Each class has its own Pastoral Care Leader (PCL), a teacher who is responsible for maintaining effective communication between students, parents and staff.
+Each Year 7 class has its own Pastoral Care Leader (PCL), a teacher who is responsible for maintaining effective communication between students, parents and staff.
 Particular emphasis is given to boys entering the School for the first time and to boarding students.
-The PCLs are supported by the Head of Pastoral Care, School Chaplain, School Psychologists and the Head of Year 7.
+The PCLs are supported by the Head of Year 7 Student Engagement, Deputy Head of Senior School (Years 7-9), School Chaplain and School Psychologist.

 The House system provides an extra layer of peer support.
-Boys across Middle and Senior Schools are placed in House factions, where they develop positive relationships with boys across different year groups.
+Boys across the Senior School are placed in House factions, where they develop positive relationships with boys across different year groups.

 Boarding students in Brine House also take part in a separate personal development program, which relates to the needs of boys in boarding.

 The House system provides the framework for day-to-day pastoral care in the Senior School.
-Each boy belongs to one of 10 houses, where they connect with boys across year groups in Middle and Senior Schools, and compete against the other houses in sporting and cultural competitions.
+Each boy belongs to one of 10 houses, where they connect with boys across year groups.
 The Head of House and Assistant Head of House are responsible for the wellbeing of boys in their house and communicate with parents.

 Two of these houses are boarding houses, with the house faction also being the name of the boarding house in which the boys live – either Faulkner or Wilson House.
 Boarders also take part in a separate personal development program, which relates to the needs of boys in boarding.